 Click on the button below to see an example of an approved N95 filtering facepiece.

 For a list of N95 and other approved respirator models see the NIOSH-Approved Particulate Filtering Facepiece webpage.

 The appropriate form of respirator will depend on the type of exposure and on the transmission pattern of COVID-19.
 See the NIOSH "Respirator Selection Logic" or the OSHA "Respiratory Protection eTool."

-Click on the button below to see video on how put on and take off N95 filtering facepieces (masks).
+Click on the button below to see videos on how put on and take off face masks and N95 filtering facepieces.

 Fit testing is a procedure used to determine how well a respirator "fits"—that is, whether the respirator forms a seal on the user's face.
 Before any employee first starts wearing a respirator in the work environment, the employer must perform a respirator fit test.
 For all employees wearing negative or positive pressure tight-fitting facepiece respirators, the employer must perform either qualitative or quantitative fit tests using an OSHA-accepted fit testing protocol.
 In addition, employees must be fit tested whenever a different respirator facepiece is used, and at least annually thereafter.

 If an employee has difficulty breathing during a fit test or while using a respirator, the employer must make a medical examination available to that employee to determine whether he or she can wear a respirator safely.

 Click on the button below to see a DOL-OSHA video about respirator fit testing.